mattsinbot/mattsinbot.github.io/_pages/Controls_Projects.md

 permalink: /controlsprojects/
 header:
   image: "/images/control/control_profile_picture.png"
+mathjax: "true"
 ---

+# PID controller experiment
-In this page, I will post results that I found while designing a PID controller for a single-input-single-out (SISO) dynamic system.
-Basically the objective of this experiment was to implementing an analog circuit to communicate a turntable and controlling its speed through a digitally implemented PID controller.
+We describe here the effectiveness of PID controller for a single-input-single-output (SISO) system using experiment.
+The objective of this experiment was to implementing an analog circuit to communicate a turntable and controlling its speed through a digitally implemented PID controller.
 The interface between the digital controller and analog circuit is made through a **data acquisition system** (DAQ) from *Texas Instruments*.
 You can see the setup of the experiment below.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/control/basic_setup.png)

 The circuit diagram of the above physical circuit is as below.